 Your fur-baby is there for you when you need a good laugh, a walk outside, and a cuddle from someone other than your fiancé!
 Your amazing one of a kind, lovable dog is so much more than a “pet”.
 It is a member of your family who has always been there for you no matter what.
 No wonder that as a dog lover you are now strongly considering your dog’s role in your wedding day or your engagement photo shoot.

-Wanting to include your dearly beloved dog as a witness or a participant on the most important day of your life is natural, fun an very possible as long as you follow my below 10 tips gathered over the many years of shooting with my couples and their furry family members.
+Wanting to include your dearly beloved dog as a witness or a participant on the most important day of your life is natural.
+Find fun possibilities below on our 10 tips gathered over the many years of shooting with my couples and their furry family members.

 1. Make Sure Your Venue Loves Dogs as Much as You Do

-No all venues are dog friendly.
+Not all venues are dog friendly.
 Some, especially those with onsite kitchens, can’t accommodate dogs due to health or legal requirements.
 Ask the venue before booking and review the venue contract in detail.
-Brining your buddy on the day of the wedding without confirming with the venue first can be a huge inconvenience.
-Imaging trying to find a way to transport your lovable pup home, just before you walk down the aisle, because your venue can’t allow dogs.
+Bringing your buddy on the day of the wedding without confirming with the venue first can be a huge inconvenience.
+Imagine trying to find a way to transport your lovable pup home, just before you walk down the aisle because your venue can’t allow dogs.

 2. Ensure Your Guests Are Comfortable Around Dogs